It’s hard not to be repetitive when you blog as much as I do.

 Even if it’s a search query they’re already covering, you can gain traction with a better-optimized post.

-Let’s take a look at a few virtual reality-related keyword searches in Google Keyword Planner.
+Let’s take a look at a few virtual reality-related keyword searches in Ubersuggest.

-Although “VR” has over 1 million monthly searches, and “virtual reality” has fewer than one million searches, the competition and costs are high.
+Although “virtual reality” has fewer than 100,000 monthly searches, the competition is high.

 Consumers who are searching for these high-level keywords are likely interested in the VR industry, but they might not be buying anything.

-If you’re actually making a VR product, it’s probably a game, app, or headset.
+If you’re actually making a VR product, it’s probably a game, app, or some type of equipment.